 For interoperability testing, the security team also focuses on security-related products on non-System z platforms.
 These products include LDAP and Kerberos.
 The operating systems on which these products run include AIX®, Linux, and Microsoft Windows™, although not all of the products run on every operating system.

-The testware team is responsible for the strategy, design, and development of applications that drive our z/OS base and middleware software.
-This team consists of software architects, designers, developers, and application programmers working together to create, deploy, and maintain our mission-critical OLTP and exploit emerging technologies.
+We are also responsible for the strategy, design, and development of applications that drive our z/OS base and middleware software.
+Our software architects, designers, developers, and application programmers work together to create, deploy, and maintain our mission-critical OLTP and exploit emerging technologies.

 The Linux team tries to emulate leading-edge customer environments, workloads, and activities.
 This includes cloning Linux images on z/VM and establishing security in a heterogeneous Linux server environment